Mike Sussman (TV series writer/producer)

-Mike Sussman (born June 22, 1975) is an American television writer and producer.
+Mike Sussman is an American television writer and producer.
 He is best known as a creator and executive producer of the TNT crime drama Perception, as well as a writer and producer of the Star Trek franchise.

 Early life

 Sussman was born in Philadelphia, Pennsylvania, later moving with his family to Sarasota, Florida.
 While attending Florida State University, he took a class in screenwriting, penning a spec script for Star Trek: The Next Generation that obtained him a Writers Guild of America internship with the writing staff of Star Trek: Voyager.